 Services that can administer and read a TST where the results will be accepted under the OASV policy directive are:

-Commencing in July 2022, health students and prospective workers from countries with high TB incidence will be screened for TB infection (using TST or IGRA) as part of their visa medical examination.
+Health students and prospective workers from countries with high TB incidence are now screened for TB infection (using TST or IGRA) as part of their visa medical examination.

 Visa applicants settling in NSW who tested positive on this screening will be referred by the Department of Home Affairs to a NSW TB service/chest clinic for follow-up.
 This referral may be prior to or contemporaneous with OASV assessment.